cryptoeconomics-hub/cryptoeconomics-course/README.md

 If this is the game then there are several strategies both players can play: Alice and Bob can respectively tell the truth or lie regarding sending and receiving the message.
 Therefore to inform the network about the success or failure of Alice sending a message to Bob, there must be an incentive toward telling the truth.
 This is where cryptoeconomics kicks in.

 # What are the goals of cryptoeconomics?

+# References

+<a href="https://youtu.be/cM5KYcOm66Y">Vlad Zamfir's Lecture</a>: Casper the Friendly Sharded Blockchain & What is Cryptoeconomics